ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/dataset_wrangling_SOP.md

 Notes
 {: label label-blue }

-* UCSC & EBI will export on demand, and notify the Broad
+* EBI will export on demand, and notify the Broad
 * Broad will batch import once prior to the monthly release
 * Responsibility for who deletes the contents of the staging area is still being decided.
 * This is likely to evolve as we go, so please note issues with completing this process so we can improve it.